up to Mike Wolfberg's Scrabble® Page

 It is not intended that the complete rules of this game are to be included here - the above general aspects of the game are what a casual reader of this page may want to know.
 This part of this web site is meant for those who already play or strive to play competitively.
 Although much less popular (in terms of numbers) than chess or Bridge, there is organized competitive Scrabble® activity throughout the world.
 Unfortunately, this game is not usually played in the same manner throughout the world, so international competition is limited.
 The main difference is one of language - American English, British English, French, Spanish, etc. are all specific and different.
 Chess, on the other hand, is language-independent, so international competition is possible.

 Of central importance in the game of Scrabble® is the lexicon of acceptable words.
-In the U.S.A. and Canada, the basic reference today is the "Official Tournament and Club Word List" or "OWL", published by Merriam-Webster.
-The Second Edition of the OWL is now the basis of acceptable words in North America; its use began in March, 2006.
-This book is the only reference for words played which are less than 10 letters in length.
+In the U.S.A. and Canada, the basic reference today is the "Official Tournament and Club Word List" or "OWL", published by Merriam-Webster and available only to members of North American Scrabble® Players Association (NASPA), the governing body for club and tournament play. .
+The 2016 Edition of the OWL is now the basis of acceptable words in North America.
+This book includes all acceptable words from 2 to 15 letters in length.
 Competitive players should ideally learn what is in and what is not in this "bible" of the game, but this is a mighty difficult task.

 These books are also used in some other parts of the world, for example in Thailand, but there are yet other places where a different reference book is used.
 At the moment there are two different lexicons for competitive Scrabble® play in English.
 The OSPD and OWL was described above.
 The other is called Collins Scrabble® Tournament and Club Word List (CSW12) which has been valid for play since 1-Jan-12.
 Collins is the publisher.
 Previously, the authority for play in England and most parts of the world was known as the Official Scrabble® Words (OSW), when it was based on the British Chambers Dictionary.
 At that time, OSW words did not include all OSPD words, but now CSW12 does include all OWL2 words.
 It used to tbe case that international tourneys used a lexicon which included both OSPD and OSW words, and the combined word list was informally called SOWPODS, from the letters in both OSPD and OSW.
 For example, a World Scrabble® Championship Tournament was held in November, 1997 in Washington, D.C., where the best players from around the world competed using SOWPODS.